Music

 - 80-612 Piano Solo Repertoire, BA continuation of Music Literature 80-602.
 (FA)

 - 80-622 Instrumental Pedagogy & LiteraturePedagogy and Literature courses will survey their instrument's most significant solo and ensemble literature from relevant style periods and examine pedagogical practices from a historical and contemporary perspective.
 This course is intended for Instrumental Performance majors.
-Prerequisite: Successful completion of the Sophomore Barrier Examination.
+Prerequisite: Successful completion of the Second Year Performance Review.
 (FA)

-- 80-712 Song Literature and PerformanceA survey of great solo art song literature and its performance practice.
+- 80-712 Song Literature and PerformanceA survey of solo art song literature and its performance practice.
 Prerequisite: Two semesters of applied voice study at the college level, or Music Theory 76-113 and concurrent enrollment in applied voice.
-(Fall of odd-numbered years) (FA)
+(Spring of even-numbered years) (FA)

-- 76-101 Fundamentals of Solfege/Ear TrainingThe development of proficiency in aural skills through dictation and sight singing.
+- 76-101 Aural Skills IThe development of proficiency in aural skills through listening, dictation and sight singing.
 Qualified students may place out of this class by examination.
 To be taken concurrently with Music Theory 76-103.
 (Fall) (FA)

-- 76-113 Music Theory I: Harmony in PracticeA survey of the hierarchical relationships in 18th-19th century diatonic harmonic practice, studied through analysis and compositional exercises.
-Also introduced are: cadences, phrase/period structures, non-chord tones, diatonic seventh chords, applied harmony, and modulation.
+- 76-113 Music Theory II: Harmony in PracticeA survey of the hierarchical relationships in 18th-19th century diatonic harmonic practice, studied through analysis, compositional exercises, and comparison to other stylistic practices.
+Also introduced are: cadences, phrase/period structures, non-chord tones, and diatonic seventh chords.
 To be taken concurrently with Music Theory 76-111.
 Prerequisite: Music Theory 76-103 or passage of a qualifying diagnostic examination.
 (Spring) (FA)

-- 76-213 Music Theory Ii: Form and AnalysisA continuation of concepts introduced in Music Theory I. Small forms, sequences and diatonic sevenths will be reviewed before proceeding to study of chromatic harmony and modulation through analysis and compositional exercises.
-Formal designs (periods, binary and ternary forms, sonata, rondo and variation) will be surveyed and explored in late 18th- and 19th-century musical literature.
+- 76-213 Music Theory Iii: Form and AnalysisA continuation of concepts introduced in Music Theory II.
+This course introduces chromatic harmony and modulation through analysis and compositional exercises.
+Formal designs (periods, binary and ternary forms, sonata, rondo and variation) will be surveyed and explored across a diversity of musical literature.
 To be taken concurrently with Music Theory 76-211.
 Prerequisite: Music Theory 76-113.
-(Fall) (FA) (WA)
+(Fall) (FA)

 - 76-343 OrchestrationA study of orchestral instrumentation and the art of transcription for orchestra, through score analysis and arranging projects.
 Prerequisite: Music Theory 76-213.
-(Spring of odd-numbered years) (FA)
+(Spring of even-numbered years) (FA)

-- 76-532 CompositionIndividual instruction in the craft of musical composition.
+- 76-532 Applied CompositionIndividual instruction in the craft of musical composition.
 Students are introduced to the techniques and languages of contemporary concert music through original writing exercises and listening assignments.
 Continued study will ultimately lead to writing projects in larger forms.
 May be repeated for credit.
-Contributes to Design Thinking.
-Prerequisite: Music Theory 76-101 and 76-103, or consent of instructor.
+Contributes to Design Thinking (two semesters required).
+Prerequisite: Music Theory 76-111 and 76-113, or consent of instructor.
 (Each semester) (FA)